Easley High School

 Easley High School (EHS) is a public high school in Easley, South Carolina, founded in 1909.
+It is a part of the School District of Pickens County.
 The original auditorium is on the National Register of Historic Places.

+The campus is along South Carolina Highway 8.

 History

 The school was built on Russell street in 1909, then relocated to a new building in 1938.
 The 1909 building, which is noted as an early example of steel-beam construction, is on the National Register of Historic Places.
 In 2008, construction began on a new building to replace the 1938 facility.

 In 1923, the school won the first state championship in livestock judging.

 In 1983 it was determined that asbestos levels in the cafeteria posed a serious threat to the health of students and faculty.
 In 1986 a fund-raising drive raised $186,000 to renovate the auditorium.
 In 2006, it was reported that the school faced the possibility of staffing problems, with over 40% of existing staff eligible for retirement within five years.
 In 2010, the school was closed due to the presence of excessive mold., the second time mold issues had come up.

+The current school facility, established in a new location, was to open in 2012.

 In 2015, due to disruption caused by the display of a confederate flag, the school banned flying flags in the school parking lot.
-After a student was ticketed for displaying a POW/MIA flag, the school updated the rules to allow the American, state, and school flags. the In 2016 a teacher was fired for presenting sexual content in a literature class, resulting in a student protest.
+After a student was ticketed for displaying a POW/MIA flag, the school updated the rules to allow the American, state, and school flags.

+In 2016 a teacher was fired for presenting sexual content in a literature class, resulting in a student protest.
 In 2017 the school faced a title 9 investigation for discriminating against a transgender student, as well as firing a teacher for supporting the student.
 In 2020 the school initiated a unique program to train students in mental health first aid.